The Column is a nonprofit LGBT media organization under the fiscal sponsorship of Springboard for the Arts.

-So, we are transitioning to a nonprofit media organization.
-Our new mission has four goals: preserving and elevating the rich and unique history, arts, and culture of LGBT Minnesotans; confronting agents of intolerance who spread lies and misinformation about our community; holding government, businesses, and our own community institutions accountable to full equality for the entire spectrum that makes up our community; and promoting, and providing a platform for, LGBT and allied creatives.
+Our mission has four key points: preserving and elevating the rich and unique history, arts, and culture of LGBT Minnesotans; confronting agents of intolerance who spread lies and misinformation about our community; holding government, businesses, and our own community institutions accountable to full equality for the entire spectrum that makes up our community; and promoting, and providing a platform for, LGBT and allied creatives.

 The first goal will be accomplished by obtaining and publishing the old archives for Eleventh Avenue South and the Minnesota Independent, two online presences which have recorded much of Minnesota’s LGBT history in the last 10 years.
 In addition, the first goal will be accomplished by recording the myriad of artistic and cultural events that shape our community with an eye for issues and events that don’t get the media attention they deserve.

 The second goal will be accomplished by monitoring anti-LGBT hate groups in Minnesota, and exposing their words and deeds.
 In addition, we will monitor Minnesota’s media organizations to ensure that the LGBT community and our issues are fairly represented.
 And we will follow the money to see who is bankrolling organizations that promote inequality.

 The third goal will be accomplished by solid, objective, and thoroughly researched reporting on issues affecting our community.
 We will work to identify inequalities in the law, and expose politicians who seek to block equality.
 We will work to expose businesses who refuse to hire, provide services, and contribute funds to anti-equality efforts.